ishantheperson/ishantheperson.github.io/_posts/2019-01-06-python-c-ext.md

 ```

 In order, we provide a name we export, a function pointer to the function, the calling convention
 (we use `METH_VARARGS` because we will need to in the next blog post, although there are many useful other [calling conventions](https://docs.python.org/3/c-api/structures.html#c.PyMethodDef)), and a function description.
+We add an entry for each
+method we wish to export, followed by a `NULL`-terminator

 Finally, we need to add a module definition and a module initialization function.